AlmudenaZhou/data-engineer-gharchive/README.md

 To download data hourly, I configured an hourly trigger to automatically run the pipeline.

-The repository has been configured as a submodule to facilitate synchronization with Google Cloud Run.: [Mage Repository](https://github.com/AlmudenaZhou/mage-gharchive-etl-orchestration)
+The repository has been configured as a submodule to facilitate synchronization with Google Cloud Run: [Mage Repository](https://github.com/AlmudenaZhou/mage-gharchive-etl-orchestration)

 ## Terraform